 The pejorative term used by Liberals in the 1962 federal election campaign to highlight what they saw as the failed economic record of the Diefenbaker Government1 (elected in 1958) – as symbolized by the devalued Canadian dollar.
 The Liberals would go as far as to print up and distribute thousands of “Diefenbucks” during the campaign.

-While to contemporary eyes it may seem bizarre that a 92-cent Canadian Dollar is a sign of economic failure, the early-sixties devaluation followed many years of marginal superiority for the Canadian currency.
-It had previously hovered between 95 cents and parity with the American Dollar.
+While to contemporary eyes it may seem bizarre that a 92-cent Canadian dollar was a sign of economic failure, the early-1960s devaluation followed many years of marginal superiority for the Canadian currency.
+It had previously hovered between 95 cents and parity with the American dollar.

 Image Source: Coin Community